peraltajuan/DOCSIC/README.md

 The resulting localized orbitals are identical to those obtained with the SCDM-L method reported in

-Fuemmeler, E. G.; Damle, A.; DiStasio, R. A. J. Selected Columns of the Density Matrix in an Atomic Orbital Basis I: An Intrinsic and Non-iterative Orbital Localization Scheme for the Occupied Space.
-J. Chem.
+Selected Columns of the Density Matrix in an Atomic Orbital Basis I: An Intrinsic and Non-iterative Orbital Localization Scheme for the Occupied Space, E. G. Fuemmeler, A. Damle,  R. A. J. DiStasio,  J. Chem.
 Theory Comput.
 2023, 19, 8572–8586.

 Details will be published as